lcamichigan/active-chapter-bylaws/README.md

 ### Sec.1.
 Chapter Designation.

-The official name of this Chapter shall be: Sigma Zeta of Lambda Chi Alpha Fraternity at the University of Michigan in AnnArbor, MI.
+The official name of this Chapter shall be: Sigma Zeta of Lambda Chi Alpha Fraternity at the University of Michigan in Ann Arbor, MI.

 ## Article II.
 Objects